towerofpower256/davidmac.pro/src/posts/2021-07-06-wyzecamv2-1-firmware/index.md

 1. To setup the wifi, copy the file `/config/wpa_supplicant.conf.dist` to `/config/wpa_supplicant.conf` (without the `.dist`).
 Open the new file that you created, and update it to match your wifi network (should just need to change the SID / network name and the password).
  **Make sure that this does not use Windows-style line endings!**
 1. Insert the SD card into the camera, and then connect the power cable.
-1. You can now login at https://dafang or your cameras ip adress with the default credentials root/ismart12
+1. You can now login at https://dafang or your cameras IP adress with the default credentials root/ismart12

 If all went well, you should be able to see a web control panel for the camera, and a live feed from the camera on the main page.

 [![Homepage](homepage.png)](homepage.png)

-(write something here about if the flash fails, and needing to delete those extra files that the stock firmware creates, that "timelapse" folder and "timestamp" file)

 ### Don't use Windows to add the CFW bootloader
 The key to the bootloader being replaced is that the replacement bootloader needs to be the **only** thing on the SD Card.

-Windows has a nasty habbit of making itself at home, and creating extra files on storage devices, including SD cards and USB sticks.
+Windows has a nasty habit of making itself at home, and creating extra files on storage devices, including SD cards and USB sticks.
 Most of this lives in the system hidden "**System Volume Information**" folder.

 [![System Volume Information](system-volume-information.png)](system-volume-information.png)